 Parking: If you're driving into the West End to see the show, take advantage of the Q-Park Theatreland Parking Scheme saving you 50% off car parking for up to 24 hours.
 Present your Q-Park car park ticket for validation at our box office to qualify.
 Please note the discount does not apply to the pre-booking service.
 For full terms and conditions, participating car parks and locations visit Q-Park.

 Alternatively, there is also parking available at Meters at Soho Square (approx 200m), Master Park at China Town and Poland Street and NCP at Brewer Street.

 The Prince Edward Theatre in London’s Soho is owned and operated by Delfont Mackintosh Theatres.

-Enhanced security at the theatre
+Will there be security at the theatre?

 Your security is of the utmost importance to us.
 To make sure your visit is as safe as possible, enhanced security measures are currently in place at the theatre.
 As a result, it may take longer to get into the building.
 We therefore recommend you arrive in plenty of time to enable us to conduct bag checks.
 We strongly advise that you do not bring large bags to the theatre.
 Cloakroom facilities are available for coats and umbrellas, but we are unable to accept large bags and luggage.